infinum/eightshift-docs/website/forms/php/global-variables/google-recaptcha.md

 ### ES_GOOGLE_RECAPTCHA_API_KEY

 This variable will set Google ReCaptcha API key.
-Used with enterprise version of Google ReCaptcha.
+Only applies to the enterprise version of Google ReCaptcha.

 ```php
 define('ES_GOOGLE_RECAPTCHA_API_KEY', '<api-key>');